Urban Rail Today is a rail transit planning and community outreach consultancy.

 • John received undergraduate and graduate degrees in economics and public administration from the University of Cincinnati and has been named a distinguished alumnus of its College of Arts and Sciences.
 Currently he is the managing director of First Valley Holdings LLC, with real estate interests in and around downtown Cincinnati.

-• John was a founding member of Downtown Cincinnati, Inc. and served as its first transportation committee chairman.
+• A founding member of Downtown Cincinnati, Inc., John served as its first transportation committee chairman.
 In that role, he proposed and helped to advance the reconfiguration of Interstate 71 through downtown Cincinnati, proposed a new riverfront home for the Cincinnati Reds, and chaired the campaign that resulted in Hamilton County voters overwhelmingly approving the site Second and Main for the Great American Ball Park.

-• John is a member of the City Planning Commission, Leadership Cincinnati, and chairs the Alliance for Regional Transit.
+• John is also a member of the City Planning Commission as well as Leadership Cincinnati, and he also chairs the Alliance for Regional Transit.
 He has authored articles on Cincinnati’s infrastructural issues and has been quoted in the New York Times and the Wall Street Journal.
-Cincinnati Mayor Mark Mallory recently named Schneider “Mr. Streetcar” for his role in returning passenger rail transit to Cincinnati after a sixty-year absence.
+Cincinnati Mayor Mark Mallory recently named John “Mr. Streetcar” for his role in returning passenger rail transit to Cincinnati after a sixty-year absence.

 • John and his wife, April, have resided happily in downtown Cincinnati for many years without a car.